reberan/angular-2023-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0.

+## Requirements

+- Angular CLI: `16.1.3`
+- Node: `18.16.1`
+- Package Manager: `npm 9.7.2`

+## Install Dependencies

+Run `npm install` to install the dependencies in your terminal once moved into the checked out folder.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.